dfir-iris/blog.dfir-iris.org/docs/deep_dives/iris_module_walkthough_p1.md

 The second part of this walkthrough will show the complete development of a pipeline - or maybe processor too :wink: - module using `iris-skeleton-module`.
 At the end, it will be published in the [dfir-iris organization](https://github.com/dfir-iris).

-If you want to get updates from our blog, the best way is to follow us on [Twitter](https://twitter.com/dfir_iris) or join or [Discord](https://discord.com/invite/76tM6QUJza) :thumbsup:.
+If you want to get updates from our blog, the best way is to follow us on [Twitter](https://twitter.com/dfir_iris) or join our [Discord](https://discord.com/invite/76tM6QUJza) :thumbsup:.
 If you have comments or questions you can reach us on Twitter, Discord, Matrix.org, and at the email address contact@dfir-iris.org.